viewzavr/vr-cinema/examples/wafe-fronts/README.md

 ```

 These files defines coordinates for triangles that forms the surface of given front.
 With data.csv they provide enough information for creating visualization.

 A mathematicial running visualization then is able to choose value of parameter `n` and see corresponding wave front.

+Citation:
 > A. A. Uspenskii, P. D. Lebedev, On the structure of the singular set of solutions in one class of 3d time-optimal control problems,
 > Vestnik Udmurtskogo Universiteta.
 Matematika.
 Mekhanika.
 Kompyuternye Nauki 31 (2021) 471–486. doi:[10.35634/vm210309](http://dx.doi.org/10.35634/vm210309).